FAQ

 Do We Have To Record With A Click Track?

 No, you don’t have to.
 Especially when the drummer has never played with a metronome before this can be very confronting.
-However, I do advice every drummer to get acquainted with playing with a click track as it will largely improve drumming skills and tightness of the performance over time.
-Once a drummer is comfortable playing with a click track, the previously mentioned benefits can be used.
+However, we advise that every drummer needs to get acquainted with playing to a click track as it will largely improve drumming skills and tightness of the performance over time.
+Once a drummer is comfortable playing to a click track, the previously mentioned benefits can be used.

 What Are Overdubs?